peteroupc/MailLib/docs/PeterO.Text.Encodings.md

     public static string ResolveAlias(
         string name);

 Resolves a character encoding's name to a standard form.
+This involves changing aliases of a character encoding to a standardized name.

 <b>Parameters:</b>